You can apply viewing permissions to individual users.

 - Click Add Site.

-When you create a group, it is not associated with any sites.
+When you create a user, they are not associated with any sites.
 You will need to select a site first and then you can modify the permissions that the group has for the site.

 - Check the site you would like the user to be able to view.